sergey-serebryakov/eigen-blis/README.md

  You may want to try other CPUs since CPU 0 is used by OS.

 ### Experimental results

+In this section I provide several results I got on three different servers (see TODO section in the end for possible comments to these resutls).
+The servers were basically a multi-CPU machine with following CPUs and environments:
+ 1 CPU: E5-2660 v2 @ 2.2 (Ivy Bridge), GCC: 5.2.0, OS: Ubuntu 14.04 (2-CPU machine)
+ 2 CPU: E7-4890 v2 @ 2.8 (Ivy Bridge), GCC: 4.8.5, OS: Red Hat 7.2 (4-CPU machine)
+ 3 CPU: E7-8890 v3 @ 2.5 (Haswell), GCC: 4.8.2, OS: Red Hat 7.0 (4-CPU machine)

 ##### 1. CPU: E5-2660 v2 @ 2.2 (Ivy Bridge), GCC: 5.2.0, OS: Ubuntu 14.04
 The machine is a server with 2 Intel's E5-2660 v2 @ 2.2 processors (theoretical peak for single precision floating point numbers is 352 GFLOPs (one cpu)).
 BLIS was configured with OpenMP and SandyBridge kernel.
 The following script was used to run experiments:
   ```shell